 Peyto Lake – The Peyto Lake Hike

 Is it a dog?
 Is it a wolf?
-Peyto Lake is seriously #Instafamous and for very good reason!
+Peyto Lake is one of the most popular stops on the Icefields Parkway and for very good reason!
 A short uphill track from the car park, the Peyto Lake Hike will lead you towards one of the best views in the Rockies.

-Not only is the shape of the lake a draw card but it’s intense vibrant turquoise colour changes through the year and even as light effects its tone throughout the day.
+Not only is the shape of the lake a draw card, but it’s intense vibrant turquoise colour changes as light and ice effects its tone throughout the day and seasons.

-Peyto Lake Photo tip: Peyto Lake is popular so arrive early to avoid sharing the view with bus loads of people.
+Peyto Lake Photo tip: Peyto Lake is popular so arrive early or later in the day to avoid sharing the view with tour buses.
 If you can make it here for sunrise it’ll be worth the effort, alternatively later in the day will see fewer crowds also.